 Which States Require a Natural Person as a Communications Contact?

 There are currently six states that statutorily require the designation of a ‘real’ or ‘natural person’ to receive communications from their agent.
 These include:

 For these states in particular, you will be required to provide your registered agent with the name of a person designated as the communications contact.
 If a name is not provided, the registered agent may be required to resign its appointment.

 These states reserve the right to inspect the records of the registered agent at any time to make sure this information has been provided and is maintained.
 If the registered agent is found not to be in compliance, there could be serious consequences including the revocation of the authority to serve as an agent.

-To make sure you are in compliance and don’t face an unintended resignation by your registered agent, it is recommended that you provide the name and contact information for Service of Process (SOP), Tax, Billing and Communications -- regardless of the jurisdiction.
+To make sure you are in compliance and don’t face an unintended resignation by your registered agent, it is recommended that you provide the name and contact information for service of process (SOP), tax, billing and communications — regardless of the jurisdiction.
 (It is perfectly acceptable to have the same individual serve in multiple capacities.)

-This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.
+This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.